mosamadeeb/ParToolShell/README.md

 However, if you see a prompt asking for Windows Explorer to be closed, make sure to select **"Do not close applications"**.
 After the uninstaller is done, reboot your PC.

 <img src="https://user-images.githubusercontent.com/52977072/175780203-293051a3-4ccf-46e3-aa3c-11410c7ea024.png" alt="image" width="350"/>

 ***

+# Logging

+ParToolShell logs the arguments that are used to run ParTool, as well as stack traces whenever an exception occurs.
+To view the logs, you need to follow [this guide](https://github.com/dwmkerr/sharpshell/blob/master/docs/logging/logging.md).

+***